The Jivanti Rutansky Memorial Award

-In honor of Jivanti’s memory, the Mount Madonna School (MMS) faculty is choosing to give one high school student and one middle school student an award in her name each year.
-The award will be presented to students who embody the qualities that made Jivanti such an important ambassador of our school mission.
+In honor of Jivanti’s memory, the Mount Madonna School faculty give one high school student and one middle school student an award in her name each year.
+These awards are presented to students who embody the qualities that made Jivanti such an important ambassador of our school mission.
 The recipients of this award will be engaged and dedicated members of the school community, empathetic and compassionate classmates, engaged and curious learners, honest and self-reflective individuals, and protectors of the environment.
 The recipients should demonstrate support of their classmates in their endeavors, and dedicate themselves to service.

 The Power of Jiv Scholarship Award

 Over many years we all experienced the Power of Jiv.
 The woman who handled pressure with ease, who tackled and overcame all obstacles.
 Jivanti never let a problem slow her down, her perseverance was inspiring and her work ethic legendary.
 Jiv was a force of nature who uplifted every situation she walked into.